Naturalized Citizens and the Presidency

-The U.S. Constitution requires that a candidate for president or vice president must have been born in the United States.
-With so many foreign-born citizens today, and particularly after Austrian-born Arnold Schwarzenegger became the governor of California in 2003, some people believe this constitutional requirement should be changed.
+The U.S. Constitution requires that a candidate for president or vice president must have been born in the United States or otherwise a “natural born citizen.”
+Controversies have arisen in U.S. history from time to time as to who is “natural born” and therefore eligible to be president.
+Furthermore, with so many foreign-born citizens living in the United States, many people believe this constitutional requirement itself should be changed.

 Where Does the Term “Natural Born Citizen” Come From?

 One exception does allow naturalized citizens to be president, but the exception excludes anyone living today.
 The Constitution allows anyone who had been naturalized by the time of the Constitution’s adoption to be president.
-That exception is no longer relevant to any presidential candidate.
+That exception is obviously no longer relevant to any presidential candidate in the 21st century.

 Naturalized Citizens for President?